CSCI-3349-F22/ps2/README.md

 ---

 ## Part 2: Comparing an LSTM POS tagger to your HMM tagger
 In the `lstm` directory, you'll find Jupyter notebook and some text files.
-Then open the Jupyter notebook in Colab, as we have done for the past two labs.
+Open the Jupyter notebook in Colab, as we have done for the past two labs.
 Then upload the text files to your Google Drive in a directory called `ps2` or use the temporary file storage thing in Colab (and adjust the paths in the code accordingly).

 Read the explanations and then run the code cell by cell.
-Then in your PDF include answers to **Q6** and **Q7**, which appear at the end of the notebook.
+Then **in your PDF** include answers to **Q6** and **Q7**, which appear at the end of the notebook.

 ---